Tourism data shows recreational sports are becoming an integral part of travel plans, with running trips among the top choices.

 Strava recorded a 59 per cent increase in running club participation globally in 2024.

-A recent survey by travel search engine Skyscanner also found 50 per cent of Australian respondents plan to engage in a running trip this year, with 92 per cent surveyed either participating or hoping to participate in an endurance event.
+A recent survey by travel search engine Skyscanner also found 50 per cent of Australian respondents plan to engage in a running trip this year, with 92 per cent of those surveyed either participating or hoping to participate in an endurance event.

 Skyscanner's data shows 51 per cent of 25-34-year-olds are looking to explore a new place by running or cycling, while 31 per cent of all Australian travellers have taken a fitness class while on holiday.